CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/settings-editor.md

 To make a variable an Input Variable, open the Variables Grid (Bottom Panel) by selecting on the Variables tab.
 Double-click on the Is Input Variable? field of the variable that is to be made an Input Variable, and tick the checkbox that appears in the field.

+See the [Settings Editor][Settings Editor tutorial] tutorial for a step-by-step guide.

 ### Update Input Variables in Settings Editor

 When a new Input Variable is defined, or an existing Input Variable removed, it is necessary to update the Input Variables in the Settings Editor.
 To do this, click on the Update Inputs button on the Settings Editor.

+See the [Settings Editor][Settings Editor tutorial] tutorial for a step-by-step guide.

 ## Remarks